 Hebden is two miles east of Grassington on the B6265 in the Wharfe valley.
 Coming from Grassington turn right into the village and the former Methodist church is shortly on your right.

-This former Methodist church has now ceased to be a place of worship (Oct 2016) and its future use is under review.
+This former Methodist church has now ceased to be a place of worship (Oct 2016) and has been sold.
 The church was built in 1812 and originally formed part of the Grassington Methodist Circuit and more recently the Skipton and Grassington Methodist Circuit.
 Grassington Methodist Church is not far away.

 Airton is in the upper valley of the River Aire.
 From Skipton take the A65 to Gargrave.
 Turn right there towards Malham.
 When you reach Airton village continue and pass a row of tall houses on the left.